Saath Nibhaana Saathiya: Criticism

-Hindustan Times appreciated the series for the majority of the cast being newcomers; however, they criticised the series as "The loud clothes and backward settings induce a pukey sensation.
+Hindustan Times praised the series for casting newcomers; however, it criticized the series, stating, "The loud clothes and backward settings induce a pukey sensation.
 There's serious amount of overacting involved by the actors, whether they play protagonists or mums and dads.
 It’s too old fashioned and boring".

 Ratings

-With a low number of viewers in May 2010, the series' attention increased gradually and eventually became one of the top Hindi television shows at that time.
-Additionally, in November 2010, it occupied the top position with 5.3 TVR.
-As the ratings increased, it was acclaimed by Hindustan Times for redefining the 7:00 pm (IST) slot as a prime time.
+Despite low viewership in May 2010, the series' viewership increased gradually, and it eventually became one of the top Hindi television shows of its time.
+In November 2010, it occupied the top position with a 5.3 TVR.
+As the ratings increased, it was praised by Hindustan Times for redefining the 7:00 pm (IST) slot as prime time.

-In the first week of 2011, it was the most watched Hindi GEC (general entertainment channel) with 6.3 TVR.
-On the week of 26 March 2011, it occupied fourth position with 5 TVR.
-In week 13 of 2011, it was at third position with 5.31 TVR.
-On the week of 9 April 2011, it was at the second position with 4.96 TVR.
-In the week of 3 September 2011, it topped with 6.3 TVR.
-In week 43, it was at top position with 6.5 TVR.
-In December, the series garnered its highest rating of 7.58 TVR, being the most watched Hindi GEC in that week for that specific timeslot.
-In the week of 3 December 2011, it maintained its top position garnering 6.26 TVR.
-Overall, it was the most watched Indian Hindi television show of 2011.
+In the first week of 2011, it was the most-watched Hindi GEC (general entertainment channel) show with a 6.3 TVR.
+In the week of 26 March 2011, it occupied the fourth position with a 5 TVR.
+In week 13 of 2011, it was at the third position with a 5.31 TVR.
+In the week of 9 April 2011, it was at the second position with a 4.96 TVR.
+In the week of 3 September 2011, it topped the charts with a 6.3 TVR.
+In week 43 of 2011, it was at the top position with a 6.5 TVR.
+In December, the series achieved its highest rating of 7.58 TVR, becoming the most-watched Hindi GEC show in that week for that specific timeslot.
+In the week of 3 December 2011, it maintained its top position, garnering a 6.26 TVR.
+Overall, it was the most-watched Indian Hindi television show of 2011.

-It maintained its first position in first week of 2012 garnering 6 TVR.
-From May 7 to 13, 2012, it occupied first position with 5+ TVR, beating Yeh Rishta Kya Kehlata Hai, a series that had the position the previous week.
-In the week of 21 July 2012, it was at sixth position with 2.9 TVR.
-In the last six months, the ratings of the series dipped averaging about 6 TVR to 3+ TVR, being one of the most watched Hindi GEC.
-In mid December 2012, it was at third position with 4.3 TVR.
+It maintained its first position in the first week of 2012, garnering a 6 TVR.
+From 7 to 13 May 2012, it occupied the first position with a 5+ TVR, surpassing Yeh Rishta Kya Kehlata Hai, which had held the position the previous week.
+In the week of 21 July 2012, it was at the sixth position with a 2.9 TVR.
+In the last six months of 2012, ratings dipped, averaging between 3+ and 6 TVR, though it remained one of the most-watched Hindi GEC shows.
+In mid-December 2012, it was at the third position with a 4.3 TVR.

-In June 2013, it was the sixth most watched Hindi GEC fiction with a TVR of 2.6.
-In weeks 43 and 44, it garnered 7.4 and 7.5 million viewership.
-Overall, in 2013, it became the seventh most watched Indian Hindi Television program with an average of 6.4 million and peak of 8.7 million viewership.
+In June 2013, it was the sixth most-watched Hindi GEC fiction show with a TVR of 2.6.
+In weeks 43 and 44, it garnered 7.4 and 7.5 million viewers, respectively.
+Overall, in 2013, it became the seventh most-watched Indian Hindi television program with an average viewership of 6.4 million and a peak of 8.7 million.